usna-ew309/corona/README.md

 git commit -m "I changed my-changed-file.m add a spinning turret using hgtransform" git push
 ```
-If using Windows git GUI tools, do XYZ.

 For others, including midshipmen cloning the files:
 ```bash
 git clone https://github.com/usna-ew309/corona.git
 ```
-If using Windows git GUI tools, do XYZ.
+If using Windows git GUI tools, use file browser to navigate to where you wish to clone the repository.
+Right click to obtain a dialog box; it should contain an option to run Git GUI.
+Run Git GUI and select `Clone a repository`; enter the URL as `https://github.com/usna-ew309/corona.git` and it should clone the repository.
+To commit changes and push, use git GUI in the same way.

 To pull the most recent version:
 ```bash
 git pull
 ```
+Using Windows git GUI tools, right click to get to the git GUI and select pull.

 ## Windows Git and Github notes
 To do this on a USNA windows machine:
+  * Install git and git-lfs from [https://git-scm.com].
   * Download GitHub desktop from [https://desktop.github.com]
   * Install GitHub desktop.
 This will require administrator rights
   * Prof Kutzer can show you the rest...
 Github has a tutorial here once you get it installed: [https://guides.github.com/activities/hello-world/]